kleinsasser/natural-selection/README.md

 ![](gifs/ns_timelapse.gif)

-The idea was to create a virtual environment containing very simple entities capable of evolving behaviorally and a little bit physically.
+The idea was to create a virtual environment containing very simple entities capable of evolving physically and more importantly behaviorally.

 ### How